 Here’s a complete pregnancy checklist, breaking down the tasks you should do in each trimester!
-Bookmark this handy pregnancy checklist so you are fully prepared for baby’s big debut and download the free printable PDF at the bottom!
+Bookmark this handy pregnancy checklist so you are fully prepared for baby’s big debut!

 Congratulations on your pregnancy!
 It’s such an exciting time with plenty of emotions!
 The next nine months may crawl by slowly or quickly pass in a blur.
 This handy pregnancy checklist has all the important tasks you need to conquer before your baby enters the world.